The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

-Finally, we use the quantum pebbling game to analyze DRSample~\cite{CCS:AlwBloHar17} --- a proposal to update the edge distribution in Argon2i with a depth-robust graph.
-With high probability, a randomly sampled DRSample DAG $G$ will not be $(e,d)$-reducible for parameters $e,d$ as large as $e=\Omega(N/\log N)$.
-Thus, the generic quantum pebbling attack on $(e,d)$-reducible graphs does not apply.
-We give an alternate pebbling strategy by partitioning the nodes of $G$ into $\lceil N/b\rceil$ consecutive blocks of size $b$ and converting a quantum pebbling of the line graph $L_{ \lceil N/b\rceil}$ into a legal quantum pebbling of $G$.
-The quantum pebbling strategy will be cost effective as long as we have an efficient pebbling strategy for $L_{\lceil N/b\rceil}$ and the graph $G$ does not contain too many ``long'' edges $(u,v)$ with $|v-u| \geq b$ --- we show that DRSample does not contain too many long edges when $b=N/\log^2 N$.
-Combined with our quantum pebbling strategies for the line graph, this leads to an attack on DRSample with space-time cost at most $\O{N^2 \log \log N/\log N}$.
+\paragraph{Reversible Pebbling Attack against DRSample.} Finally, we use the parallel reversible pebbling game to analyze DRSample~\cite{CCS:AlwBloHar17} --- a proposal to update the edge distribution in Argon2i with a depth-robust graph.
+With high probability, a randomly sampled DRSample DAG $G$ will not be $(e,d)$-reducible for parameters $e,d$ as large as $e=\Omega(N/\log N)$ and $d=\Omega(N)$.
+Thus, the generic reversible pebbling attack on $(e,d)$-reducible graphs does not seem to apply.
+We give an alternate pebbling strategy by partitioning the nodes of $G$ into $\lceil N/b\rceil$ consecutive blocks of size $b$ and converting a parallel reversible pebbling of the line graph $L_{ \lceil N/b\rceil}$ into a legal reversible pebbling of $G$.
+The reversible pebbling strategy will be cost-effective as long as we have an efficient pebbling strategy for $L_{\lceil N/b\rceil}$ and the graph $G$ does not contain too many ``long'' edges $(u,v)$ with $|v-u| \geq b$ --- we show that DRSample does not contain too many long edges when $b=N/\log^2 N$.
+Combined with our parallel reversible pebbling strategies for the line graph, this leads to an attack on DRSample with space-time cost at most $\O{N^2 \log \log N/\log N}$ --- see \corref{cor:stcostDRS}.